-We have dug 45,000 JalTara recharge pits across 92 villages – recharging an estimated 27 billion liters of groundwater annually
+In four years, we have dug 65,000 JalTara recharge pits across 125 villages – recharging an estimated 34 billion liters of groundwater annually

 Completed Projects